Showing posts with label pelham. Show all posts

 We rested on the sofa watching TV.

-The remainder of the time we were the boys put up a tent and they all slept outside.
+There was a time when the boys put up a tent, and they all slept outside.

 Have fun at Wild Adventures Theme Park